 Pay attention to how you feel.
 Things to think of:

-– Your position at work or at a computer.
+- Your position at work, hobbies or the computer.
 Ergonomics matter.
 Take breaks every hour.

 - Lift things correctly, and from the legs.
 Avoid lifting items that are too heavy for you.